Nabagram Kankurhati railway station

-Nabagram Kankurhati is a railway station in Ahmadpur–Katwa line under Howrah railway division of Eastern Railway zone.
-It is situated at Nabagram Kakurhati of Purba Bardhaman district in the Indian state of West Bengal.
+Nabagram Kankurhati is a railway station on the Ahmadpur–Katwa line under the Howrah railway division of the Eastern Railway zone.
+It is situated at Nabagram Kakurhati of the Purba Bardhaman district in the Indian state of West Bengal.

 History

-Ahmedpur–Katwa narrow-gauge railway line connecting Ahmedpur and Katwa was established on 29 September 1917 by McLeod's Light Railways.
+The Ahmedpur–Katwa narrow-gauge railway line connecting Ahmedpur and Katwa was established on 29 September 1917 by McLeod's Light Railways.
 Indian Railways had taken over the operation of this narrow-gauge railway from McLeod and Company in 1966.
 After the closure of this track in 2013, the railway section was converted into 1,676 mm broad gauge in 1917.
 The conversion work started in 2013 and was completed in early 2017.
-The track including Nabagram Kankurhati railway station was opened to the public on 24 May 2018.
+The track, including Nabagram Kankurhati railway station, was opened to the public on 24 May 2018.